pradeep8678/pradeep8678/README.md

 ## 📌 Featured Projects

-### 🔹 AcaDex – Cloud-Based Student Management System
+### 🔹 Rajasthan Govt Muncipality - Waste Management System
-A scalable cloud-based platform for managing student data and academic operations.
+A Govt Muncipality Waste Management System.

-- Built with **Flask (backend)** and **HTML/CSS/JS (frontend)**
+- Designed Infrastructure From Scratch and Deployed Application**
-- Integrated cloud infrastructure for centralized data handling
+- Architecture able to scale millions of request per second on daily basis.
 - Focused on authentication, performance, and scalability

 ---